uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 The following steps help you to create a container registry in UAB GitLab:

 1. Create a UAB Gitlab account following the guidelines from the [UAB GitLab page](../account_management/gitlab_account.md).
-2. Create a `new_project` on UAB GitLab and click `Package and Registries`, and then go to Container Registry.
+2. Create a `new_project` on UAB GitLab and click `Package and Registries`, and then go to `Container Registry`.
 Initially, the container registry looks empty because there are no container images in the registry.

     ![!Containers registry.](./images/containers_registry.png)